Rustam-Warwick/d3-gnn/README.md

 - **Filters**: Straightforward from their name
 - **IterationState**: How the flowing GraphOp should be delivered, FORWARD(next-operator), ITERATE(same-operator), BACKWARD(previous-operator)
 - **RemoteDestination**: How to determine the part of next operator.
 Used to make code cleaner.
 - **Rpc**: **Asynchronous Remote Method Call** object.
 Rpc is also a type of GraphElement.
-Rpc object contains information about which GraphElement to execute the procedure on and with which arguments to execute procedure.
+Rpc object contains information about which GraphElement to execute the procedure on, which method should be called and with which arguments to execute procedure.
+- **RemoteFunction**: A special decorator for GraphElement's methods that can be using for Rpc calls.
+Failing to decorate as such will result in RuntimeErrors.
 ### Plugins
 All the Plugins are contianed here
 - **GNNLayerInference**: Streaming Inference Logic contained here.
 This one is abstract **message** and **update** functions need to be implemented.